NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             R2 configured as a print server.
 Users in the Marketing group report that they cannot print documents using a printer on the server.
-You view the permissions in the printer’s properties.
+You view the permissions in the printer's properties.
 The Marketing group is allowed Manage Documents permission.
 Which of the following statements best explains why the users cannot print to the printer?